In the context of a donation by Margrave Leopold III, an altar of Mary is mentioned in a document.

 The canons exchange their white habit for a black one

 until 1730.
-Third period of Baroque refurbishment of the monastery church
+Third period of Baroque refurbishment of the abbey church

 until 1740.
 Based on plans by architect Donato Felice d'Allio following the model of the Escorial in Spain, a new Baroque building is constructed under Emperor Charles VI

-The monastery museum is founded under Provost Ambros Lorenz
+The abbey museum is founded under Provost Ambros Lorenz

-On 20 April, Pope Pius VI visits Klosterneuburg Monastery
+On 20 April, Pope Pius VI visits Klosterneuburg Abbey

 The town of Floridsdorf (today one of Vienna's districts), named after Provost Floridus Leeb, is founded